andoneve/codechallengetips/README.md

 # How to open the presentation

-Clone this repository on your local computer and run a simple https server, e.g.:
+Clone this repository on your local computer and run a simple http server, e.g.:
 ```
 git clone git@github.com:laurawadden/codechallengetips.git
 cd codechallengetips